 Sediments may be identified as terrestrial or marine by considering a number of factors, including rock type (e.g. limestone, sandstone), bedding style, and the relation to neighbouring sediments.
 Fossils of terrestrial organisms usually occur in terrestrial deposits but, if plants and animals get washed down by rivers, they may end up in a marine setting.
 Marine fossils nearly always occur in marine deposits.

-In normal conditions, Nature disposes of dead bodies by means of bacteria, fungi, scavengers and chemical dissolution, and it does so very efficiently.
-Organisms such as moulds and carrion crows seem specifically designed to carry out this role of body disposal.
+In normal conditions, Nature disposes of dead bodies by means of bacteria, fungi, scavengers and chemical dissolution, and does so very efficiently.
+Moulds and carrion crows, amongst others, seem specifically designed to carry out this role of body disposal.
 Even when a corpse is buried, Nature soon finds ways of breaking it down and recycling its constituents.
 In the absence of exceptional conditions, eventually every part of an organism decays and disappears.
 A fossil is therefore something that has broken the normal rule.